Echeverrias/IE/README.md

 ### Running the project
 1. Download the base branch from the [IE project](https://github.com/Echeverrias/IE.git), you can download it as a zip or clone it with <b>git clone -b base https://github.com/Echeverrias/IE.git</b>
-2. Yo have to set your database.
-Open de src/ie_django/settings.py file and configure the variable 'DATABASES'<br><br>
+2. You have to set your database.
+Open the src/ie_django/settings.py file and configure the variable 'DATABASES'<br><br>
 <div align="center"><img src="https://github.com/Echeverrias/IE/blob/base/screenshots/db_settings.png" width="350"></div>
 <br><p align="center"><i>Figure 7</i></p><br>
 3. Open the terminal, go to the project root folder and install the virtual environment.<br>